m.Stock by Mirae AssetOpen an Account

 The interest income from Non Convertible Debentures is taxed akin to income from fixed income securities.
 This income is categorised as 'income from other sources'.

 Unlike NCDs, which have no tax or cost associated at the time of purchase, you have to pay brokerage when you buy stocks.
 The higher the brokerage charged, the lower is your take-home profit.
-This is why investing with zero brokerage platforms like m.Stock is the recommended choice.
-With zero brokerage across products for life, with m.Stock you take home 100% of your profits as you can trade without brokerage.
+This is why investing with trading platforms like m.Stock is the recommended choice.
+With zero brokerage across equity delivery, mutual funds and IPOs with m.Stock you take home 100% of your profits as you can trade without brokerage.
 Additionally, you can invest in a host of products like mutual funds, exchange traded funds, NCDs etc seamlessly with a single m.Stock Demat account.

 NCDs are issued by Corporates, whereas Bonds are issued by Government entities.
 In most cases, NCDs offer a higher interest rate than Bonds which are secured while NCDs can be secured or unsecured.